maciek691/Lotto/README.md

 # Lotto
 A program wrote at the end of video training - Java.
 Kurs video.
 Poziom pierwszy.
-Podstawy tworzenia aplikacji (Paweł Pluta). the program checks whether the given 6 numbers have been drawn in the past in the Lotto lottery.
+Podstawy tworzenia aplikacji (Paweł Pluta).
+The program checks whether the given 6 numbers have been drawn in the past in the Lotto lottery.